polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/prompt-engineering-to-harness-the-true-power-of-large-language-models/README.md

 Now, pause and reflect on this question: Do you grasp my rationale for neither using custom GPTs crafted by others nor making my own creations public?

 Should the logic behind this stance still seem ambiguous, it likely indicates that the pivotal concepts of our exploration have not been entirely absorbed.

+As a concluding thought, I hold Dan Brown's 'Origin' in high regard as one of the most insightful narratives on AI to date.
+I recommend approaching it from a fresh perspective.
+Within its pages, you may discover a compelling depiction of one possible version of Artificial General Intelligence (AGI).